Apple Will Soon Join The AR Platform War That Facebook Just Started

 Facebook’s AR announcement today may end up serving as the ideal opening act for Apple, says Technalysis Research president Bob O’Donnell.
 Facebook’s experience in its current form is built to work with the camera on the user’s phone, he says.
 “So Facebook announces a 2D Snapchat-like experience with photo filters and calls it AR.”
 Facebook will have introduced the AR concept to a mass audience with an experience that Apple can best by leveraging a true 3D camera in the next iPhone (or, possibly, with the dual cameras in the iPhone 7 Plus), says O’Donnell.

-Zuckerberg may also have lowered expectations around AR—which, after all the overly-hyped Magic Leap coverage, has led many people to anticipate a headset-wearable experience.
-“So when Apple announces an AR experience that works on the phone instead of an AR headset, it won’t be as much of a disappointment,” O’Donnell said.
+Zuckerberg may also have lowered expectations around AR—which, after all the overly hyped Magic Leap coverage, has led many people to anticipate a headset-wearable experience.
+“So when Apple announces an AR experience that works on the phone instead of an AR headset, it won’t be as much of a disappointment,” O’Donnell says.

 Creative Strategies’ Bajarin believes that Facebook and Google are more capable than Apple at delivering cloud-based augmented reality content from the cloud, which could be a big advantage.
 He also believes Facebook and Google have the edge in the machine learning needed to help identify objects and people in the real world, a key function in AR apps.
-And let’s not forget Microsoft, which arguably has more experience in the space than anyone, after having developed the first major AR headset with the Hololens.
+And let’s not forget Microsoft, which arguably has more experience in the space than anyone, after having developed the first major AR headset with the HoloLens.

 Apple’s advantage lies in its ability to control far more of the hardware and software stack underpinning the AR experience—the apps, the phone, and the OS.
 Apple may begin building AR features deep in iOS, so that it could begin to “augment” lots of different aspects of the phone experience, like Siri does.
 By building AR into the OS, Apple might enable a richer experience that’s optimized for the iPhone.